Kaljurand/K6nele/docs/android_wear/README.md

 - the providers of `RECOGNIZE_SPEECH` and `ASSIST` are not configurable.
   On Huawei Watch 2 by default, Google's responds to these actions, but once Kõnele is installed, it overrides Google.
+  We have set the `ASSIST` intent filter priorty to -10 to let Google win for the `ASSIST` action.

 - (Google's) TTS is very slow on Wear

 - IME could support swipe commands and show a small editor line which reflects rewritten text and editing results

+- Android Wear does not support the Estonian UI